All Articles/

 Do Chiggers Bite Dogs and Cats?

-The feeding process is identical to what happens on human skin: larvae attach, inject digestive enzymes, create a stylostome, and feed on dissolved tissue for 1 to 4 days before dropping off.
-However, the reaction and treatment differ because of fur coverage and different skin chemistry.
+The feeding process on pets mirrors what happens on human skin: larvae attach, inject digestive enzymes, create a stylostome, and feed on dissolved tissue for 1 to 4 days before dropping off.
+However, pets’ fur and skin chemistry can influence the severity of the reaction and treatment approach.

 Where Chiggers Attach on Pets

 Chigger larvae prefer areas with thinner skin and less dense fur.
-On dogs and cats, the most common attachment sites include:
+Common attachment sites on dogs and cats include:

-• Ears: Inside and around the ear flaps (pinnae)—the most common location on both dogs and cats
+• Ears: Inside and around the ear flaps (pinnae)—a frequent location for both dogs and cats.

-• Armpits (axillae): Warm, protected areas similar to human preference
+• Armpits (axillae): Warm, protected areas similar to human preferences.

 Symptoms of Chigger Bites on Pets